 As a fitness professional your challenge will be to consider:

-- are the exercises you are prescribing pelvic floor safe, and
+- Are the exercises you are prescribing pelvic floor friendly?

 Why modify an exercise program?